tmatis12/datafiles/README.md

 * **SoftDrinkCarb.csv** [multiple regression]  A random sample of n=12 on the percent cabornation (response) for differing water temperatures and filler pressures (predictors).
 * **HospitalMattresses.csv** [forecasting] Quarterly mattress demand from the year 2000-2003 for a hospital
 * **TimeStudyExample.csv** [tidyr] A spreadsheet with m=20 observed times for each of n=5 workers that may be pivoted to longer
+* **PoissonTwoPopulations.csv** [two-sample t-test (log tranformation)] A random sample of n1=12 and n2=14 from populations with lambda1=4 and lambda2=6 that may be tested using a two-sample t-test with pooled variance after log tranformation